Ultimate Oreo Cheesecake

 A whole Ultimate Oreo cheesecake on a serving platter.

 Oreos.
 More Oreos.
 And some other ingredients too.
-Here are some things to keep in mind about key ingredients.
-For the full list, scroll to the recipe card below.
+Here are the key ingredients in this dessert, along with tips to keep in mind.
+For the full list and amounts, scroll to the recipe card below.

 • Natural unsweetened cocoa powder – You could try using dark or dutch-process cocoa, but your cake will likely turn out a touch more dense.
 I recommend sticking with the natural unsweetened cocoa.